youbs/ubermuda.github.io/_posts/2014-08-24-what-is-docker.md

 ## Founding blocks

-To achieve great power and flexibility, Docker relies on two major building blocks: images and containers.
-Images are the equivalent of virtual machines images, while container are the "running" version of an image.
-We will go into greater length of describing the differences, but for now, suffices to say that you package application into images that you can distribute, and people can use these images to create container that run your applications.
+To achieve great power and flexibility, Docker relies on two major building blocks: **images** and **containers**.

-## Why containers?
+Images are the equivalent of virtual machines images, while containers can be seen as the *running* version of an image.
+We will go into greater length of describing the differences, but for now, suffices to say that you package applications into images that you can distribute, and people can use these images to create container that run your applications.

 Simply put, a container is a sandbox where you can run arbitrary processes and store arbitrary files.
 It is a clean environment you can build upon.
 More often than not, people compare containers to virtual machines.
 This is a good analogy, although with a few caveats (most notably, containers share their kernel with the host machine).